Episode 1100: Plot

 Barry Grant (Paul Usher) has a nightmare about Sue Sullivan (Annie Miles) and awakes in his jeep which is parked on a beach.
 Terry Sullivan (Brian Regan) visits Barry, but he tells Barry he is not staying because he has a shotgun.
 Terry reveals he is tired of Barry's dramas and wants nothing more to do with him.
 Terry also plans to move out of their flat but Barry offers to move out instead.
-Barry reminds Terry that the beach is was the same one they once tried to dispose of a car for an insurance scam.
+Barry reminds Terry that the beach was the same one they once tried to dispose of a car for an insurance scam.
 Barry claims that their lives were simpler back then.
 Terry sits with Barry as they reminisce about their childhood friendship.
 Terry reveals his fondness for Barry's mother, Sheila Grant (Sue Johnston), praising how she supported him over the years.
 Barry is critical about Sheila concealing Matty Nolan (Tony Scoggo) being his biological father but Terry defends her.
 Terry explains Sheila only revealed the truth to help him accept Danny as his own child after Sue cheated on him.

 Barry claims that he loathed Terry being happy because he feared being left out.
 Barry admits his jealously of Terry's stable life.
 Terry blames Barry for all the troubles in his life, noting that Barry caused Tommy McArdle (Malcolm Tierney) to beat him which left him hospitalised.
 Terry reaffirms his stance on Barry and tries to leave.
 Barry aims his shotgun at Terry and orders him to stay so he can tell him the truth.
 Terry tells him he knows he will not use the gun because he is not a killer.
 Barry makes Terry sit down.
 Terry tells Barry he always fared better without him, Barry rejects this notion and brings up the loan he gave to Terry.
 Terry accuses Barry of wanting his eternal gratitude but Barry says the loan was given out of guilt.

 Terry tries to leave again so Barry shoots the shotgun and Terry falls to the ground.
 Barry then reveals that he had sex with Sue.
 Terry lunges at Barry and punches him and accuses Barry of ruining everything he has.
 He then punches Barry again and tries to fight him.
 Barry aims the gun at Barry and tells Terry that Sue was going to tell Terry the truth.
 He then reveals he was present when Sue and Danny died.
 He reveals he hated Sue for mistreating Terry and that upon the scaffolding Sue was close to the edge.
 She got her foot caught and she fell off the scaffolding with Danny.
 He claims that he tried to put his hand out to save them and claims it was accidental.
 Terry cannot believe that Barry let Graeme Curtis (David Banks) take the blame and commit suicide.
 Barry hands Terry the shotgun and gives him the opportunity to shoot him and gain justice.
 The camera pans away behind the jeep and a gun shot rings out.